 Inside the source code of Google Chrome, there is a file which contains a hardcoded file listing the HSTS properties for all domains in the Preload List.
 Each entry is formatted in JSON and looks something like this:

 Even with preload, things still aren't perfect.
 Suppose someone is reading a blog about books and on that blog there is a link to purchase a book from an online retailer.
-Despite the fact the online retailer enforces HTTPS using HSTS it is possible to conduct a Man-in-the-Middle attack, providing the blog linking to the online retailer does not use HTTPS.
+Despite the fact the online retailer enforces HTTPS using HSTS it is possible to conduct an on-path attack, providing the blog linking to the online retailer does not use HTTPS.

 More Still to be Done